cncf/glossary/content/en/_index.md

 The CNCF Cloud Native Glossary Project is intended to be used as a reference for common terms used when talking about cloud native applications.

-## Working With Definitions
+## Working with definitions

-Each term falls under one of three categories: 1) technology, 2) property, or 3) concept.
+Each term falls under one of three categories: Technology, Property, or Concept.
-To learn how to navigate this GitHub page and submit issues and/ or PRs, please refer to the [how-to guide](/how-to/).
-Before submitting a PR, please ensure you follow the [style guide](/style-guide/).
+Please see [How To Contribute](/how-to/) for information on how to help with this project.
+Before submitting a PR, please ensure you follow the [Style Guide](/style-guide/).

 ## Acknowledgements